-Collective Disturbance Where an unresolved conflict occurs and is re-enacted somewhere else.
+Collective Disturbance A collective disturbance occurs when there is an unresolved conflict, which is re-enacted elsewhere.
+It can result in whole teams or even organisations becoming dysfunctional or toxic.
 Parallel Process This happens when individuals or groups of people unconsciously pick up on others' thoughts and feelings and act them out.
 It is similar to 'emotional contagion'.
 An example of a negative parallel process is 'panic-buying' toilet paper!
 An example of a positive parallel process is the financial generosity and acts of giving following the Bushfires.
 Organisations and Trauma Organisations, like individuals, are living, complex, adaptive systems and being alive, they are vulnerable to stress, particularly chronic and repetitive stress.
 Organisations can be traumatised and the result of traumatic experience can be as devastating for organisations as it is for individuals.
 These stressors and pressures can become magnified when they start to affect whole groups of people.
-Trauma Re-enactment Under the stress of working with traumatised clients, a typical unconscious re- enactment can occur called 'the Trauma Re-enactment Triangle'.
+Trauma Re-enactment Under the stress of working with traumatised clients, a typical unconscious re-enactment can occur called 'the Trauma Re-enactment Triangle'.
 This is where people take on three roles unconsciously - Rescuer, Victim and Persecutor.
 It leads to unhelpful conflict and disempowerment.
 Instead, Sanctuary teaches us to use the alternative roles of Coach, Creator and Challenger as a more helpful approach.
 Group Think Group Think occurs when a group reaches a consensus decision and doesn't think through alternate view points because of a desire to avoid conflict or upset the status quo.
+It is similar to doing things the way we've always done them, rather than trying new things.
 Vicarious Trauma Vicarious Trauma is a psychological term used to refer to changes in a person (physical, psychological, spiritual) that can occur when they are repeatedly exposed to traumatic material.
+The symptoms of vicarious trauma are similar to burnout, however, unlike burnout, it is more like a compassion fatigue that can result from being empathic.
+This is why self-care is so important - we need to regularly fill our cup up.